 Gingerbread houses: I would move into one if humanly possible.
 Cookie walls, chocolate fondant roof, and a nonpareil walkway… yep.
 Those are all the amenities I’m looking for in life.

 If you don’t have a gingerbread recipe for building purposes – no worries.
 I’ve got you covered!
-This dough slices easily with a knife, so it is ideal for cutting around templates.
+This Gingerbread House Dough slices easily with a knife, so it is ideal for cutting around templates.
 It bakes up sturdy but not too hard, so you can also use the dough for cut-out cookies if that is your preference.

 Need a good template?
 I use and recommend this one from bbcgoodfood.com.
 Just print out 3 copies and cut out each of the shapes.
 It is just the right size for a single batch of dough with a little left over to roll out and cut into cookies.